 Ferroelectricity in heterodeformed bilayer 2D materials arises from manipulating triangular domains formed during structural reconstruction of van der Waals (vdW) structures \cite{weston2020atomic, yasuda2021stacking}.
 These structures consist of two layers with identical or distinct lattices, each containing basis atoms with different polarities, leading to unique polarizations for different vertical stackings \cite{liu2016room, fei2018ferroelectric}.
-Small twists and/or strains in bilayer vdW structures undergo structural reconstruction mediated by interface dislocations, forming triangular domains with alternating polarizations \cite{enaldiev2021piezoelectric,bennett2023polar}.
+Small twists and/or strains in bilayer vdW structures undergo structural reconstruction mediated by interface dislocations, forming triangular domains with alternating polarizations \cite{enaldiev2021piezoelectric,bennett2023polar} \footnote{Disregistry in twisted bilayer graphene increases significantly as the relative twist angle is increased beyond $2.5^\circ$ \cite{Annevelink_2020}causing overlap between neighbouring dislocations.
+Thus, we refer to twists greater than $2.5^\circ$ as large twist heterodeformations.}.
 These domain shapes can be modified via interfacial sliding and bending of the interface dislocations under an electric field, creating a net polarization—a phenomenon known as sliding ferroelectricity \cite{yasuda2021stacking,weston2022interfacial}.
 However, current studies of sliding ferroelectricity are mostly limited to twisted bilayer 2D materials with a twist angle, $\theta< 2^\circ$ \cite{woods2021charge,weston2022interfacial}.
-Tuning of ferroelectricity through the application of heterostrain space has not been largely explored, which motivates us to explore different heterodeformations for which ferroelectricity can be observed.
-In this study, we consider bilayer hexagonal boron nitride (hBN) as the representative bilayer 2D materials due to its analogy to graphene \cite{yang2015graphene}, superior electric, chemical, and thermal properties \cite{yin2016boron} along with its capability of showing sliding ferroelectricity at high operating temperatures \cite{yasuda2021stacking,woods2021charge}.
+Tuning of ferroelectricity through the application of heterostrain has not been extensively explored, which motivates us to explore different heterodeformations for which ferroelectricity can be observed.
+In this study, we consider bilayer hexagonal boron nitride (hBN) as the representative bilayer 2D material due to its analogy to graphene \cite{yang2015graphene}, its superior electric, chemical, and thermal properties \cite{yin2016boron}, and its capability of showing sliding ferroelectricity at high operating temperatures \cite{yasuda2021stacking,woods2021charge}.